zcrayman/tut-rest/page1/README.md

 ![Life Preserver RESTful Domain Focus](../images/life-preserver-rest-domain-concepts-focus.png)

-Although these concepts existing in the Core domain and the REST Domain, this is not exactly repetition as the purpose of the implementations are very different from Core to REST.
+As mentioned before, although these concepts existing in the Core domain and the REST Domain, this is not exactly repetition as the purpose of the implementations are very different from Core to REST.

 In the Core Domain the concepts are captured as part of the internal ubiquitous language of the application's domain.
 In the REST domain the concepts are captured as they are used purely for the purpose of exposing the public RESTful interface.